OldLipe/attention-vs-convolution-sits/README.md

 # Comparative Analysis of Pixel-Based and Object-Based Approaches for SITS Classification
 [![rc](https://img.shields.io/badge/research%20compendium-ready-brightgreen)](#)

 Repository containing the code, data, and results.
-Based on a research compendium.
-All the data is available for work replication.
+Based on a research compendium, all the data is available for work replication.

 All the code in this work has been created using the R SITS package in version 1.5.2.
 To install it, use the command